Corporate Chartered consultation

 Eleven years on from the launch of the three corporate Chartered titles; Chartered Insurers, Chartered Insurance Brokers and Chartered Financial Planners, over 900 firms and divisions today hold corporate Chartered status, publicly demonstrating their commitment to professionalism and its importance for clients.
 The criteria were last revised in 2014 but ensuring Chartered is always the badge of trust for consumers and the public means regular review and consultation.

-This consultation period will run from 15 August to the extended date of 3 October 2018 and is looking to address these key areas:
+This consultation period ran from 15 August to the extended date of 3 October 2018 and looked to address these key areas:

 - Eligibility criteria; how firms demonstrate their commitment to professionalism